 Idyllwild, CA – July 1, 2016 – by Kasaan Hammon

-There is an intrinsic aspect to the doctor-patient interaction: the unknown.
+The “unknown” is an intrinsic aspect to the doctor-patient interaction.
 The patient has come with questions, and very often fear, of the unknown…”What is going on in my body?
 How can you help me?”
 Meanwhile, the doctor faces the unknown diagnosis, as well as the unknown outcome…”What IS going on in your body?
 How will I treat it?
 Will the treatment work?”
 Both sides come into the relationship uncertain and yet desiring to unravel the mystery.

 This points to a greater paradox of human nature, in which we are both hardwired to be apprehensive of the unknown, for the sake of self-preservation, and yet undeniably driven by curiosity to explore the unknown.
 Professor of Communications and Political Science at the University of Delaware Lindsay Hoffman explains, “Humans have always been scared of the unknown.
 When Christopher Columbus sailed across the ocean, people were frightened he was going to sail right off the end of the earth.
 There is a stigma of the unknown for the obvious reasons that we are not sure and we do not understand the consequences.”(1) And yet, as paleontologist Maeve Leakey describes, “Exploration seems a human compulsion, a human obsession even.”(2)